 - Afrikaners or black South Africans

 What are the symptoms of Fanconi anemia in a child?

 Your child's symptoms may include the following:

-- Bone-marrow related.
-Tiredness or fatigue, frequent infections, bleeding problems.
+- Bone marrow related symptoms.
+These may include tiredness or fatigue, frequent infections, and bleeding problems.

 - Physical abnormalities.
 These may involve the skin, bones, kidneys, gastrointestinal system, brain, spinal cord, eyes, ears, and the reproductive systems.

 As an infant, your child may have many signs including:

 - Increased fluid in the brain (hydrocephaly)

 - Heart problems that are present at birth (congenital heart defects)

 How is Fanconi anemia diagnosed in a child?